 Most hikers who visit Deer Hill Falls also supplement their hike by visiting nearby March Cataract Falls.

-From the parking area on Rockwell Road, cross the road and continue on foot down Sperry Rd for 0.6 miles until you reach a small ranger station and a fork in the road.
+From the parking area on Rockwell Rd, cross the road and continue on foot down Sperry Rd for 0.6 mile until you reach a small ranger station and a fork in the road.

 To reach March Cataract Falls, you would want to fork right and follow signs 0.8 mile to those falls.